NancokPS2/mewgenics-gon-map/README.md

   - class(ident): Defines the color of the background, doesn't seem to affect anything else since the level up choice pools are decided separately.
   - type_icon(str): A small icon overlayed on the ability supposed to denote the nature of the ability.

+- tags(array): Contains simple keywords that other abilities can use to identify the object.

 - graphics: The visuals caused by the ability in combat.
   - sync_speed(num): Looks like a modifier for the speed, since it is based on other factors like the cat's speed and tile being traversed.
   - max_tiles_single_loop(num): How many tiles can be traversed before the ability loops.
 Used by the Roll spell.